 Also, it’s never too early to start planning how you can protect your business – and your customers – against a cyber attack.
 After all, hackers will often target smaller businesses just because they sometimes have more lax security than larger corporations.

-The COVID-19 pandemic has created opportunities and growth in industries such as digital payments, robotics and tele-health.
+3. Capitalize on Opportunities: The COVID-19 pandemic has created opportunities and growth in industries such as digital payments, robotics, and telehealth.
 These industries are likely to play a critical role in controlling the spread of the coronavirus and building a more resilient society in the coming years.
 In addition to opportunities for businesses that operate in these industries, there is a need for businesses to provide support structures.

 The COVID-19 pandemic has created a level of uncertainty in the world that can be a challenge to navigate.
 Starting your own post-pandemic business is one way to seize control of your destiny and provide a service that will make post-pandemic life better for everyone.